SamD2021/boba-break/README.md

-Below is a README for the project based on the provided code:

----

 # Boba Break

 Boba Break is a terminal-based application designed to help you manage your work-break cycles efficiently.
 It provides features such as break management, note-taking, and a main menu interface to navigate between different functionalities.